 Malaga wines could be classified attending to if they are fortified or not:

-a) Vinos de licor (‘Liqueur Wines’) and among them there are the Vinos Dulces Naturales (‘Sweet Natural Wines’).
+(‘Liqueur Wines’) and among them, there are the Vinos Dulces Naturales (‘Sweet Natural Wines’).

 These wines should be made from Pero Ximén (Pedro Ximenez) and/or Alexandria Muscat but it is also allowed using less than 30% of Doradilla, Lairen and Romé varieties (as a total, not each one).
 These are fortified wines so this means it is possible adding concentrated must or made-from-wine distilled alcohol which rises up the limit for alcohol volume, by reaching a value between 15% and 22%.

-b) Vinos Naturalmente Dulces (‘Naturally Sweet Wines’ or unfortified), from at least 13% alcohol volume, they are made from over ripended grapes and the resulting alcohol content has to source exclusively from the fermentation process, so these are not fortified wines.
+(‘Naturally Sweet Wines’ or unfortified), from at least 13% alcohol volume, they are made from over-ripened grapes and the resulting alcohol content has to source exclusively from the fermentation process, so these are not fortified wines.

-All these wines need an oak-ageing process but those wines made from Pero Ximén (Pedro Ximenez) and/or Alexandria Muscat that could be considered also a ‘Málaga Pálido’ without an oak-aged period:
+All these wines need an oak-aging process but those wines made from Pero Ximén (Pedro Ximenez) and/or Alexandria Muscat that could be considered also a ‘Málaga Pálido’ without an oak-aged period:

 – Málaga Pálido (‘Pale Malaga’), up to 6 months.